SchuylerMcClean/PatagoniaWebsiteAssignment/README.md

 # PatagoniaWebsiteAssignment

-Website assignment from web design university course from March/April 2025
+Files from my Patagonia Website Assignment from my web design university course.

+Created in March/April 2025 using HTML and css (Javascript not allowed).